cocos/cocos-docs/en/publish/publish-cocosplay.md

   - After the build is complete, click the **Open** button after the **Build Path** to upload the `build/cocos-play/res` folder under the release path to the small packet mode server.

-  At this point, the `res` folder will no longer be included in the built-up `.cpk` file, and the resources in the `res` directory will be downloaded from the filled **Small Packet Mode Server Path** through the network request.
+  At this point, the `res` folder will no longer be included in the `.cpk` file which is generated after the build, and the resources in the `res` folder will be downloaded from the filled **Small Packet Mode Server Path** through the network request.

 ### 2. Build